spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ## Cloud Foundry

-This section describes how to view application metrics for streams using Prometheus and InfluxDB as the metrics store on Cloud Foundry.
+This section describes how to view application metrics for streams by using Prometheus and InfluxDB as the metrics store on Cloud Foundry.

 <!--TABS-->